turingschool-examples/backend_mod_1_prework/day_1/questions.md

 puts animal
 ```

 * What is interpolation?
-Use interpolation to print a sentence using the variable `animal`.

       Interpolation allows you to stick data into the middle of a string.

 ```
 animal = "zebra"
 puts "My favorite animal is a #{animal}."